tanishpophale53/tanishpophale53/README.md

 # 💫 About Me
-🌱 I am a fresher graduated graduated as computer science engineer from 2023 batch<br>
+🌱 I am a fresher graduated as computer science engineer from 2023 batch<br>
 🔭 I have 6 months of internship experience as python developer at Hixaa Technologies Pvt Limited <br>
 📫 I am passionate about learning new technologies and currently learning Django and ReactJS  <br>
 👯 I am looking to collaborate with developers to build exciting real-world projects for clients.<br>